'QAnon Shaman' rioter will eat organic food, while most prisons and jails have reputation for serving food that is unhealthy - Local News 8

 William G. Truesdale Adult Detention Center — where former Trump campaign chairman Paul Manafort and other high-profile defendants have been held before — is not a federal prison.

-Inmates in federal custody are given a variety of breakfast items, including hot oatmeal, bread, jelly and fruit, according to a copy of the Bureau of Prisons (BOP)’s 2020 national menu, which was shared with CNN.
+Inmates in federal custody are given a variety of breakfast items, including hot oatmeal, bread, jelly and fruit, according to a copy of the prison bureau’s 2020 national menu, which was shared with CNN.
 For lunch and dinner, there’s a rotating five-week menu that includes beef or soy tacos, tuna salad or hummus and pepper steak or lentils, the menu says.

 For the 2019 fiscal year’s budget, the BOP estimated it will serve about 175 million meals to over 184,000 federal inmates.
 The BOP also estimated that over $401,000 would be dedicated for food services for the 122 institutions and other facilities.
 That’s about 4% of the agency’s budget for salaries and expenses appropriations.